| Ch 6 -- The C and C++ Programming Languages

 concept of data types.
 The basic data types are character, integer, and floating

+point numbers.
+Other data types are built from these three basic types.
 Integers are the basic mathematical data type.
 They can be classified as long

 and short integers, and the size is implementation-dependent.
 With a few